tjoyner/ofvioletsandlicorice/chapter3.md

 <!-- Page 37 -->

-"Tell me, Daniel, if you could let a farm go like that..."
+"Tell me, Daniel, if you could let a vineyard go like that..."

 "[You've also played a part...](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#youalso)"